darint916/Chord-KTV/ChordKTV/README.md

 The API returned the romanized lyrics for the Spanish version of the song.
 Since it only looks for the first entry in LRCLIB with time-synced lyrics, it has no way of validating whether those lyrics are actually the romanized version of the original song.

+## Google Cloud for Handwriting Recognition

+Make sure that you have gcloud CLI installed.
+Run ```gcloud auth application-default login``` before running the backend.

 ## License 📜📝⚖️
 This project is licensed under the [**MIT License**](LICENSE). 🎼🎵🎧